Wisdom tooth extraction - The procedure. / Aftercare.

 A dentist will, of course, need to have access to the tooth they're extracting.

-If it lies impacted within the jawbone, or is even just covered (fully or partially) by gum tissue, the dentist will need to perform what's termed a surgical extraction (the process used to reflect back and/or remove these obscuring tissues).
+If it lies impacted within the jawbone, or is even just covered (partially or fully) by gum tissue, the dentist will need to perform what's termed a surgical extraction.
+(The process where gums are incised and reflected back and, if needed, bone tissue removed, so the dentist can access the tooth.)

 3) Sectioning wisdom teeth.